 BENJAMIN MOORE ‘CLOUD WHITE’ OC-130

-‘Cloud’ is a soft white that has a hint of grey in it.
-It has a mix of yellow and grey undertones, so it doesn’t lean fully to either the warm or cool side.
-It’s a very neutral white that isn’t stark.
+Benjamin Moore ‘Cloud White’ is a soft white that has a hint of grey in it.
+It also has a mix of yellow and grey undertones, so it doesn’t lean fully to either the warm or cool side.
+It’s just a very neutral white that isn’t too stark.

 SHERWIN WILLIAMS ‘ALABASTER’ SW 7008

-‘Alabaster’ is a soft, almost off-white with beige undertones.
-It is a creamy color, but not too creamy.
+Sherwin Williams ‘Alabaster’ is another soft, almost off-white with beige undertones.
+It’s a creamy color, but it’s not too creamy.

 BENJAMIN MOORE ‘SWISS COFFEE’ OC-45

 Benjamin Moore ‘Swiss Coffee’ is another warm white that definitely has a hint of a yellow undertone.
 I would certainly consider this color a true off-white.

 BENJAMIN MOORE ‘DECORATORS WHITE’ OC-149